 Attention food enthusiasts!
 Sign up for the real thing: an active hands-on culinary experience where you will learn to prepare the foods you love to eat.
-Your journey will begin with Culinary Arts 10 where you will create chicken cutlets, mac and cheese, and fresh hot apple tarts all from scratch!
-Before you know it you will be at home in the kitchen, impressing your family and friends with the skills gained in Culinary Arts 10.
+Your journey will begin with Culinary Arts 10 where you will create chicken cutlets, mac and cheese, and apple tarts, to name a few, all from scratch!
+Before you know it you will be at home in the kitchen, impressing your family and friends with your skills!